Skip to content

 the Philippines

-The Fort Santiago citadel was built by the Spanish governor Miguel López de Legazpi in 1571 to protect the new territory from the encroachment of maritime robbers and the fury of the natives, who were not eager to see outsiders in their territory.
+The Spanish governor, Miguel López de Legazpi, built the Fort Santiago citadel in 1571 to protect the new territory from the encroachment of maritime robbers and the fury of the natives, who were not eager to see outsiders in their territory.
 During the British occupation, the fort was reconstructed: its area was expanded, the length of the walls was increased, and new defence and watchtowers were built.

-During World War II, the fort, which had been used as a prison, was badly damaged by raids.
-It remained in ruins until the mid-1980s, when the local government finally found the funds to rebuild it.
+During World War II, raids badly damaged the fort, which had been used as a prison.
+It remained in ruins until the mid-1980s when the local government finally found the funds to rebuild it.
 Today, the fort and its casemates are a national historical landmark whose walls offer a beautiful panoramic view.

 The Tabon Caves

-There are 29 caves in total, but only 3 of them are open to visitors and only accompanied by guides, who vigilantly watch so that tourists do not damage the limestone walls.
-The Tabon Caves and their surroundings are one of the top destinations to visit in the Philippines for sure!
+There are 29 caves, but only 3 are open to visitors and only accompanied by guides, who vigilantly watch so that tourists do not damage the limestone walls.
+The Tabon Caves and their surroundings are among the top destinations in the Philippines!

 Fort San Pedro